Kanishkrawatt/Python/readme.md

 #### Features

-Python is an interpreted language.
-This means that the code is not compiled into machine language before it is executed.
-Instead, the code is executed by an interpreter.
-The interpreter reads the code and executes it.
-Python is also an object-oriented programming language.
-This means that the code is organized into objects.
-These objects can contain data and code.
-Python is also a dynamically typed language.
-This means that the type of a variable is determined at runtime.

 Features of Python:
 Python provides many useful features which make it popular and valuable from the other programming languages.
 It supports object-oriented programming, procedural programming approaches and provides dynamic memory allocation. some of the features of Python are :